songlinjian/Yeti-Project/doc/OnBoarding.md

 * Document the basic technical requirement for Yeti root servers as well as the expectation of human resources as a Yeti root operator
 * Specify the procedure of how to join and how to quit as yeti root operator
 * Consider the case of one operator running multiple root servers
 * Make some recommendations to Yeti root server operators.

-## Checklist of onborading a new member of Yeti Root operator
+## Procedure and checkelist of onborading a new member of Yeti Root operator

 1. An application mail is received at the coordinator mailing list.
 2. The BII coordinator (currently Davey) creates a ticket in Yeti RT system and takes ownership.
 3. The BII coordinator will perform checks to verify that the applicant meets the technical requirements.
 These may be (should be) in an automated tool.
 The checks include, but are not limited to:

   * Verify that the hostname matches the IPv6 address given.